jwinternheimer/data-blog/content/blog/2022-05-10-geographic-market-insights/index.markdown

 ## Summary
-When we consider signups, usage, and paid conversions, Buffer's core markets are the US, UK, Canada, Australia, and possibly France.
+When we consider signups, activation, and paid conversions, Buffer's core market is the United States.
+It's singular and distinct from the rest of the countries in this analysis in its contribution to Buffer's business and financial success.

+The UK, Canada, and Australia are secondary, but still very important, markets for Buffer.
+Of these, the UK contributes the most -- the contribution of signups and revenue from the UK is more than that of Australia and Canada combined.
+Together with the US, Canada, Australia, and the UK contribute more conversions than the rest of the world.

+The lowest performing market contains a group of countries including Bangladesh, Russia, Brazil, Algeria, and Venezuela.
+The rest of the world can be grouped together into a third-tier market.

 Buffer gets a lot of signups and usage from India, but relatively few paid conversions.
 It seems like there is an opportunity here given India's size and usage of Buffer.
-Brazil is another country with a low paid conversion rate that contributes a relatively large number of signups.
+We should do what we can to make it easier for people in India to subscribe to Buffer's paid products.

-Countries that have high conversion rates but relatively low signup numbers include New Zealand, Ireland, Colombia, Australia, and Switzerland.
+Countries that have high conversion rates but relatively low signup numbers include New Zealand, Ireland, Denmark, Sweden, and Switzerland.

 Given that many citizens of European countries speak English, I'd recommend exploring translating site content into Spanish and French.
 This could help us expand into markets with existing demand but relatively low conversion rates like the Philippines.